kimchi-project/kimchi/API.md

 * **GET**: Retrieve a summarized list of all defined Virtual Machines
 * **POST**: Create a new Virtual Machine
     * name: The name of the VM.
 Used to identify the VM in this API
-    * memory: The amount of memory assigned to the VM (in MB)
+    * template: The URI of a Template to use when building the VM

 ### Resource: Virtual Machine